Alfa Romeo Arna: History

 For the joint venture, a new plant was constructed in Pratola Serra, near Naples.
 The body panels of the car were constructed in Japan by Nissan, then shipped to Italy for final assembly.
-Nissan and Alfa Romeo also engaged in a commercial cabover truck, called the Romeo and rebadged as the Nissan Trade for a short time.

 The product of the relationship was launched at the 1983 Frankfurt Motor Show; the car's name was an acronym meaning Alfa Romeo Nissan Autoveicoli.
 The Arna was largely based on the N12 series Nissan Pulsar / Nissan Cherry but featured Alfa Romeo engines carried over from the Alfasud, as well as an Alfa transmission, steering, front brakes and front suspension.

 It did however use an independent rear suspension and rear brakes from Nissan.
 The Arna was also briefly marketed as the Nissan Cherry Europe in the United Kingdom and Spain.
 Italian built cars badged as Nissan Cherry Europe can be readily identified by their rear lighting clusters, which match those of the Arna rather than the Japanese built Cherry.